Hero Section Anti-Slop: 21 Compositions That Don't Look AI-Generated (2026)

 1. The Editorial Slab

 A hero borrowed from broadsheet newspapers and academic journals.
 The page opens with a single, very large, very serious headline set in a serif display face — Tiempos, Canela, GT Sectra, Söhne Breit, or the system serif if you are conservative.
 The headline runs four to six lines, takes up sixty to eighty percent of the viewport height, and is followed by a thin horizontal rule and a small block of metadata: byline, date, section.
-There is no subhead in the marketing sense.
+There is no marketing subhead.
 There is no button.
 The reader is supposed to scroll.

 When it works: serious products that compete on credibility.
-Financial software, legal-tech, B2B platforms selling to enterprise procurement, publications, research tools, and any product whose core promise is "we are not a toy".
+Financial software, legal-tech, B2B platforms selling to enterprise procurement, publications, research tools, any product whose core promise is "we are not a toy".
 Editorial slabs read as institutional.
 They borrow the authority of newsprint.

 Visual breakdown: typography does all the work.
 The headline is set tight (line-height 0.95 to 1.05), in a high-contrast serif at 80 to 140 pixels for the largest line.
 The grid is a left-aligned single column with a generous left margin (10 to 20 percent) so the eye starts at a defined column.
 Color logic is two tones — black ink on warm off-white (#FAFAF7 or #F5F2EB), with a single ink accent (deep red, navy, or forest) reserved for one word in the headline or the metadata rule.
 No gradients, no shadows, no images.
-The hero ends with a thin horizontal rule (border-top: 1px solid #1A1A1A) and date metadata in a small monospace or sans.
+The hero ends with a thin rule (border-top: 1px solid #1A1A1A) and date metadata in a small monospace or sans.

 <section class="bg-[#FAFAF7] min-h-[90vh] px-[8vw] py-[10vh] flex flex-col justify-end">